UQ-RCC/hpc-docs/guides/conda-environment.md

-# Conda, conda installs and conda environments
+# Conda, conda modules and conda environments

+Conda is a Python environment and package manager.
+It supports isolated environments and allows you to manage dependencies for different Python projects without interfering with system-wide packages or each other.
+It also provides a large set of precompiled binaries for applications such as Tensorflow, PyTorch, NumPy, Pandas, bioinformatics and genomics software, and many more.

-## Advice on user installed conda
+## Important warning on user installed conda

+>[!IMPORTANT]
-The advice to users is to avoid running the conda initialisation which writes to the user's `.bashrc` file.
+>The advice to users is to avoid running the conda initialisation which writes to the user's `.bashrc` file.
 This changes the user's shell permanently and can cause problems.
 If your prompt has a `(base)` attached to it when you log in then your `.bashrc` file has already been changed.
 You can reverse this by cleaning up your `.bashrc` file and sourcing the `conda.sh` file from your installation.
 Users can then use<br>
-`conda activate`<br>
+>`conda activate`<br>
-to switch on the conda base environment and<br>
+>to switch on the conda base environment and<br>
-`conda deactivate` <br>
+>`conda deactivate` <br>
-to switch it off again.
+>to switch it off again.
-This is keeping the shell clean and conda base and other conda environments can so be loaded for jobs only.
+>This is keeping the shell clean and conda base and other conda environments can so be loaded for jobs only.

 Users can clean their `.bashrc` file by opening it and removing everything between and including these two lines<br>
 `# >>> conda initialize >>>`<br>